MAKE MINE McGUFFIN1 of 12

 However the Phoenix (and seemingly the X-Men mythos) passed her over, giving its power to five other mutants including Cyclops and Emma Frost.

-In a weird twist, Hope's introduction actually closed the loop on another longstanding X-Men McGuffin - Bishop, the mutant from the future who was sent back in time to stop the "X-Traitor," another longstanding and long-ignored 90s X-Men subplot.
+In a weird twist, Hope's introduction wound up giving new purpose to another longstanding X-Men McGuffin - Bishop, the mutant from the future who was sent back in time to stop the "X-Traitor," another longstanding and long-ignored 90s X-Men subplot.

 1 of 12